Skip to main content

 After giving birth, vaginally or through cesarean section, you may experience postpartum bleeding for up to six weeks or longer.
 Postpartum bleeding is often a mix of blood and a discharge known as lochia, a mixture of mucous, tissue, and blood from the lining of your uterus.
 Lochia is generally much heavier than menstrual blood, so specialty postpartum pads are longer, thicker and able to absorb more.

 It is very common to feel soreness and pain after giving birth, especially in the vagina and perineum, the area between your vagina and anus.
 This can be due to tearing or an episiotomy, where your doctor elects to make a small cut to your perineum to help deliver the baby.
 If you don’t have any tearing, the area will still be sore and swollen.
-Have a stockpile of ice packs for instant relief and to bring the swelling down.
-You can also freeze some of your postpartum pads to relieve soreness or pain, colloquially known as a “padsicle.”
+Keep a stockpile of ice packs for instant relief and to help reduce swelling.
+You can also freeze some of your postpartum pads to relieve soreness or pain, more commonly known as a “padsicle.”

 Using witch hazel after birth is a tried and true remedy for postpartum pain and discomfort.
 The medicinal plant is a natural antiseptic and rich in antioxidants and tannins, a biomolecule with skin-soothing properties.
 Many new moms use witch hazel in a few different ways:

-• Vaginal and perineum soreness and itchiness: Add drops of witch hazel to a pad before freezing it to make “witch hazel padsicles.”
+• Vulvar and perineum soreness and itchiness: Add drops of witch hazel to a pad before freezing it to make “witch hazel padsicles.”
 The combination of cold and witch hazel soothes the inflamed and itchy skin, providing some much-needed relief.
+DO NOT insert anything into your vagina.

 • Hemorrhoids: Various brands sell premade witch hazel pads for hemorrhoid relief, or you can make your own by soaking cotton pads in witch hazel and storing them in a zipped plastic bag.
 Use sparingly, as witch hazel can dry the skin around your anus.